 OverviewFrom the top of North America to the top of a trailer park in suburban Delaware, this collection of 50 mountains and otherwise obscure places quite possibly ranks as America's most unique peakbagging list.
 Unlike most lists of mountains that fall within the natural boundaries of geologic formations, United States highpoints are both a testament to man's need to draw his own geographic boundaries and a celebration of some of the most beautiful places on the North American continent.
 The names Denali, Rainier, Hood, Gannett and Granite are enough to make nearly any mountaineer drool.
 But Ebright Azimuth?
 Jerimoth Hill?
 Britton Hill?
 Panorama Point?
 Mount Sunflower?
 Surely you must be kidding!
 But in the world of state highpointing, all of these places share equal footing.
 And perhaps for the thousands of Americans who pursue the hobby at least casually, the journey that is highpointing is more important than the final destinations.
 There may in fact be no more enjoyable way to see America.

-As of the fall of 2013, there are 250 recorded completers of all 50 highpoints and a total of 460 recorded completers of the lower 48 highpoints.
+As of the spring of 2014, there are 253 recorded completers of all 50 highpoints and a total of 473 recorded completers of the lower 48 highpoints.
 It is a worthy goal to attempt such a feat, and a remarkable accomplishment for those who reach it.
 However, it is a wonderful experience just to visit as many as possible, whether it be 20, 30, 40, or all 50.